-- 1. The school rejects the applicant; - 2.
-The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - 3.
+- 1. The school rejects the applicant; - The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - 3.
 The school cancels the student's program. - 4.
-The school ceases operation
+School ceases operation